adityagovindaraj/adityagovindaraj.github.io/now.md

 # This document is inspired by [Derek Sivers](https://sive.rs/now).

 # Date & Location
-Updated 26th day of November, 2025, 0847 hours, from my home in Chennai, India.
+Updated 13th day of December, 2025, 0724 hours, from my home in Chennai, India.

 # Weather
-Temperature: 29°C, Humidity: 59%, Wind: 24 km/h (NE), UV Index: 4 (moderate), Visibility: 16 kms, Cloud Cover: 3%.
-Pleasant weather and great for a romantic date.
+Chennai is currently around 20°C with clear, sunny conditions and light NNW winds, and humidity is high at about 88%.
+The day’s forecast is mostly sunny, with hazy conditions expected on Sunday and Monday.
+Great for long romantic walks with your partner or spouse.

 # What I am currently reading
 Lonely People Meet
 Riley in the Morning
+Happiness

 For a full list of books that changed my life, head over [here](https://adityagovindaraj.github.io/books.html)

 # What I am doing now?
-Gameplan for trading is to keep the positions open till end of the week, and possibly extend it to next week, even though the market seems sideways at the moment.
-Will shop for some Calvins maybe.
-Perhaps, hit the club later for a frame and drinks with buddies.
+Savouring the morning breeze on my bare body (wearing black boxers though), drinking ginger tea, and figuring out my weekend plans.
+Very grateful for what I have in life.